djwilkins/material-ui-tutorial/README.md

 Then we use that map function to generate the set of nested components we want for each navigation link in our Sidebar (using an array of objects we defined locally.)

 Second, we turn our list items into a button with the ListItem "button" prop and utilize React Router's useHistory Hook in our ListItem's onClick prop to load up the app page according to the path value in our menuItems objects.

+Third, we create a new "active" style and utilize React's useLocation Hook to conditionally apply our new "active" style on the ListItem where the source menuItems object's path is equal to the current path (current useLocation's pathname value).